Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 ## Background

-The **thermal diffusivity** is the measure of the ease at which the heat can pass through a material.
+The **thermal diffusivity** is the measure of the ease with which heat can diffuse through a material.
 Let $$u$$ be the temperature, and $$\kappa$$ be the thermal diffusivity.
-The heat transfer process is described by the Fourier's law
+The heat transfer process is described by the Fourier law

 $$\frac{\partial u(\mathbf{x}, t)}{\partial t} = \kappa\Delta u(\mathbf{x}, t) + f(\mathbf{x}, t), \quad t\in (0,T), x\in \Omega \tag{1}$$